Table of Contents

 - Restitution: Requiring the student to make payment for damaged or stolen property.

 - Suspension: Denying the student the opportunity of attending the University for a definite period of time.
 Students are not guaranteed readmittance but can request permission through the office of Student Development.

 - Warning: Officially reprimanding the student and providing a warning concerning future violations of University standards.

 Since, Honor Code violations are related to a student’s class work, the appropriate response is vested in the faculty member.
-Honor Code violations may be referred by students, staff, or faculty to the appropriate Honor Code violation administrator/committee.
-The faculty member and/or Honor Code violation administrator/committee have the authority to impose a sanction in response to student academic misconduct.
+Honor Code violations may be referred by students, staff, or faculty to the Vice President for Student Development.
+The faculty member and/or Vice President for Student Development have the authority to impose a sanction in response to student academic misconduct.
 If a student disagrees with a professor’s handling of the incident, an appeal may be made to the Academic Appeals Committee.

 The following general procedure is followed in Academic Misconduct or Honor Code cases:

 - The student has ten business days to appeal the faculty member’s decision in writing to the Academic Appeals Committee who will consider the reason(s) for appeal and case evidence.

 - The Academic Appeals Committee will render a decision based on all information.
 The student will be notified of the decision in writing within a reasonable time not to exceed ten days.
 This decision is considered final.

 Disciplinary sanctions may include, but are not limited to, the following:

 - A failing grade on a specific assignment or an entire course.